techidaily/site-games-able/source/_posts/choosing-the-champion-of-this-generation-ps5-or-xbox-sx.md

  The consoles each include an SSD for faster loading than prior generations, though the sizes differ depending on the model.
 The original PS5 has a custom 825GB SSD (667GB usable), with the PS5 Slim upping this to a 1TB drive (842GB usable).
 Meanwhile, the Series X has a 1TB SSD (802GB usable).

  On paper, the Xbox Series X is slightly more powerful.
 However, in practice, both systems are about equal in performance.
-If you're interested in a detailed breakdown, see our[comparison of the Xbox Series X and PS5's speed](https://www.makeuseof.com/ps5-vs-xbox-series-x-which-console-is-faster/) .
-Features like[Quick Resume on Series X](https://www.makeuseof.com/how-to-use-xbox-series-x-quick-resume/) , which let you resume multiple games from where you left off, might make the difference for you.
+If you're interested in a detailed breakdown, see our [comparison of the Xbox Series X and PS5's speed](https://www.makeuseof.com/ps5-vs-xbox-series-x-which-console-is-faster/) .
+Features like [Quick Resume on Series X](https://www.makeuseof.com/how-to-use-xbox-series-x-quick-resume/) , which let you resume multiple games from where you left off, might make the difference for you.

 **Winner:** Tie, as there's not enough real-world difference to make a call.